coltongrainger/internships/README.md

 ### NSF MSGI

 I am tentatively applying to this program.
-Expect an update after I hear back from the program coordinator.
+I will update this section after I hear back from the program coordinator.

+## Thank you!

+A strong letter might

+> address the student’s academic records and potential for success in an internship, as indicated by communication and teamwork skills.